-(b) Compare the crime patterns shown in Figs 3A and 3B.
+(b) Compare the patterns of crime shown in Figs 3A and 3B.

 There are similarities and differences.
-The suburb has a considerably higher relative incidence of burglary and anti-social behaviour and a slightly higher incidence of vehicle crime than the central district, but a lower incidence violent crime.
-The percentage of robbery is the same but the 'other' category is more prevalent in the central district.
+The suburb has a slightly lower relative incidence of burglary and anti-social behaviour and a slightly higher incidence of vehicle crime than the central district, but a higher incidence of violent crime.
+The percentage of robbery is the same but the 'other' category is more prevalent in the suburb.
 For full marks there should be explicit comparison with both differences and similarities teased out.

-(c) Suggest reasons for the differences in crime patterns that you have identified in (b).
+(c) Suggest reasons for the differences in patterns of crime identified in (b).
 [5]

 The reasons can be accounted for by the different characteristics of the two areas.
-There are far more residential properties in the suburb and it is quieter at night, thus burglary is more prevalent.
+There are far more residential properties in the suburb and it is quieter at night.
 The central business district is busier both during the day and at night.
-This might account for the higher incidence of violent crime.
-Violent crime is often associated with drunkenness, gangs etc, which are more prevalent in the centres of cities.
-The 'other' category is more conspicuous in the centres of cities, with a wider variety of other crimes, such as prostitution, graffiti etc. The anti social behaviour differences might be surprising, yet most ASBOs occur in suburbs.
+Violent crime is often associated with drunkenness, gangs etc, which can be more prevalent in the centres of cities but often can be found in suburban areas also.
+The 'other' category relates to a wider variety of other crimes, such as prostitution, graffiti etc. The anti-social behaviour differences might be surprising, yet most ASBOs occur in suburbs.

-- L3: a detailed analysis of the relation between crime type and location within the urban area.
-Will demonstrate a good understanding of the factors that affect that crime type and how these are related to the characteristics of an urban area. - L2: only a general understanding as to how the type of crime relates to the different parts of an urban area.
+L3: a good understanding of the factors that affect crime type and how these are related to the characteristics of an urban area.
+Candidates produce a detailed analysis with a range of examples.
+[4-5]

+- L2: only a general understanding as to how the type of crime relates to the different parts of an urban area.
 There will be slightly unbalanced answers with some crime detail missing.
 [2-3] - L1: only a vague understanding of the variation within an urban area.
 They will probably only refer to a limited range of the crime types.
-[0-1]
+[0-1] - (d) 'Public perception of the level of crime hazard often differs from the pattern of actual crime incidence.'